Adriana-Bamberger/Dreamfest/README.md

-# This README is the one supplied to us during Dev Academy bootcamp.
-I have yet to go through and update it to neatly explain what we did, used, and learned.

-Dreamfest is a music festival, and the planning team has already built the UI and the routes, as well as having designed and seeded the initial database tables.
-We'll implement the database functions to be used from the routes, allowing the planning team to manage locations and events.
+Dreamfest is a music festival's website,
+My Dev Academy senior devs built the UI and the routes, as well as having designed and seeded the initial database tables.
+We implemented the database functions to be used from the routes, allowing the imaginary planning team to manage locations and events.

+** Set Up **
+npm install
+npm run knex migrate:latest
+npm run knex seed:run
+npm run dev

 <details>
   <summary>Full overview</summary>